aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/aa-initial_configuration.rst

     :width: 80%
 |

-13. Log into CVP one more time and you'll be greeted by the Devices screen, You have now installed and configured CVP successfully!
+13. Log into CVP one more time and you'll be greeted by the Devices screen.
+You have now installed and configured CVP Successfully!

 |